Cliff Michaels & Associates provides a network of writers, strategists, & investors for creatives, entertainers & entrepreneurs.

 Key #4: Choose Your Muse

 Success starts with ideas, so choose a muse that inspires your craft.
-Novelists (Stephen King to Jane Austin); directors (Martin Scorcese to Steven Spielberg); comedians (Lucille Ball to Jim Carrey), actors (Kevin Spacey to Meryl Streep), dancers (Fred Astaire to Michael Jackson), music (Mozart to Madonna).
+Novelists (Stephen King to Jane Austin); directors (Martin Scorcese to Steven Spielberg); comedians (Lucille Ball to Jim Carrey), actors (Morgan Freeman to Meryl Streep), dancers (Fred Astaire to Michael Jackson), and music (Mozart to Lady Gaga).

-For the storyteller’s edge in TV and film, enjoy Masterclasses by award-winning writer-producers such as Aaron Sorkin (Newsroom, The Social Network), Shonda Rhimes (Scandal, Grey’s Anatomy), or David Mamet (The Untouchables, Glengarry Glen Ross).
-Their online crash-courses provide great tips for plot themes, dialogue-driven characters, and heart-pounding surprises that connect six audience needs: to feel, laugh, learn, share, scream, or escape.
+For the storyteller’s edge in TV or film, enjoy Masterclasses by award-winning writer-producers such as Aaron Sorkin (Newsroom, The Social Network), Shonda Rhimes (Scandal, Grey’s Anatomy), or David Mamet (The Untouchables, Glengarry Glen Ross).
+Online crash-courses provide great tips for plot themes, dialogue-driven characters, and heart-pounding surprises that connect six audience needs: to feel, laugh, learn, share, scream, or escape.

 Key 5: Get Busy & Stay Busy

 Success is not reserved for famous people in La-La Land (nice work if you can get it).
 If you believe in your mission, there are more opportunities than ever.
-Just GET BUSY & STAY BUSY!
 Show up daily.
 Listen and learn.
 Write and re-write.
 Pitch and practice.
 Collaborate with creatives.
 If you put yourself out there, you’ll not only survive, but thrive in The Matrix.